 - Learners like positive reinforcement.
 Learning environments that support the self-esteem and respect of the individual learner tend to be more successful.

 - Past experience matters.
 Personal beliefs and impressions from prior learning color individuals' world views and their approach to learning.

-And if you're ready to learn exactly how to apply these ideas in the virtual classroom, click on the graphic below to check out our Blended Learning Design Certificate course and discover how you can earn your Blended Learning Design Badge.
+And if you're ready to learn exactly how to apply these ideas in the virtual classroom, click on the graphic below to check out our Blended Learning Design team workshop and discover how you can earn your Blended Learning Design Badge.